Courses for drink drive offenders

 A similar scheme exists in Great Britain (GB).
 However, for legislative reasons, it is not possible at this time for a person disqualified in Northern Ireland to complete the course in GB or vice versa – so, if you have been convicted by a court in GB you will not be able to complete the course in Northern Ireland.

 What the course covers

-You can only go to the course for drink drive offenders if the magistrate has offered to refer you.
+You can only go to the course for drink drive offenders if the magistrate has referred you.
 The course aims to prevent you from re-offending by showing you:

 - the effects of alcohol on your driving, the legal alcohol limits for drivers and how much it might take for you to reach the limit

 - how you can still be over the limit and/ or affected by alcohol the morning after